-Authorized employees are expected to have their City issued cell phone or cell phone for which they are receiving a cell phone allowance in their possession at all times during their work shift.
-The cell phone or pager may be turned off or silenced at appropriate times during meetings and conferences, or for safety related issues.
+Authorized employees are expected to carry their have their Cityissued cell phone or cell phone for which they are receiving a cell phone allowance in their possession at all times during their work shift.
+The cell phone or pager may be turned off or silenced at appropriate times during meetings and conferences, or for safety-related issues.
+The City may require employees to carry these devices outside of work hours for contact purposes.